heimrichhannot/contao-news_pagination/README.md

 ### Known limitations

-- currently only ce_text is supported for splitting, other elements are removed properly according to current page number though (completely)
+- currently only ce_text not nested in another content element (like an accordeon) is supported for splitting, other elements are removed properly according to current page number though (completely)